 Properties whose key begins with the prefix "javax.jdo.listener.InstanceLifecycleListener." have special treatment.
-The part of the key following the prefix is used as the class name of a class that implements the static method getInstance() and returns an instance that implements javax.jdo.listener.InstanceLifecycleListener.
-The implementation constructs an instance of this class, and the value of the key is a comma-separated list of classes to which the instantiated listener is registered to listen.
+The part of the key following the prefix is used as the class name of a class that implements javax.jdo.listener.InstanceLifecycleListener.
+The implementation first attempts to get an instance via the static method getInstance() that returns an instance that implements the javax.jdo.listener.InstanceLifecycleListener.
+If this is unsuccessful, an instance of this class is constructed via a no-args constructor.
+The value of the key is a comma-separated list of classes to which the instantiated listener is registered to listen.

 Similarly, properties whose key begins with the prefix "javax.jdo.datastore.DatastoreCache." have special treatment.
-The part of the key following the prefix is used as the class name of a class that implements the static method getInstance() and returns an instance that implements javax.jdo.datastore.DatastoreCache.
-The implementation constructs an instance of this class and registers it as the cache for the PersistenceManagerFactory.
+The part of the key following the prefix is used as the class name of a class that implements javax.jdo.datastore.DatastoreCache.
+The implementation first attempts to get an instance via the static method getInstance() that returns an instance that implements the javax.jdo.datastore.DatastoreCache.
+If this is unsuccessful, an instance of this class is constructed via a no-args constructor.
+The implementation registers it as the cache for the PersistenceManagerFactory.